[You are the light of the world]

 As followers of Christ (or flowers of Christ even), we too can grow and bloom like wildflowers; a splash of vibrant colour to light dark places, blessing others with the surprise of our showing up; pointing all to the One who sustains us, enriches us, blesses us, and causes us to bloom in even the most difficult growing conditions.

 Though wildflowers appear as if they’ve been left unattended, they grow quite hardily, even during the driest of Summers.
-For our God is a seasoned gardener, leaving not even one of His perennials to wither or fall before it’s time, watering as need be, that we may continue to thrive as we grow and bloom.
+For our God is a seasoned gardener, leaving not even one of His perennials to wither or fall before it’s time.
+He waters as needed, and withholds when necessary, so that we may continue to thrive as we grow and bloom.

 In Jesus we are free like the wildflower, yet cultivated to be a light to the world.
 We share the gospel of Jesus Christ to show others the way to become free as well; (John 3:16-17) we reflect His beauty by the good lives we live, as we lovingly look after the needs of others.
 Just as Jesus came to serve, we serve, watering even those who don’t return that same love.

 “You are the light of the world.
 A town built on a hill cannot be hidden. –Matthew 5:14